jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Next Tasks
 - Finish force movement refactor (see stash)
-    - liquid interactions aren't working anymore
+    - fix climbing out of liquid for player and units
+    - fix wall collisions
 - take a break
 - Finish force movement refactor (see stash)
     - When they stop when they hit walls they need to stop hard, not slid into them